 At the opposite extreme, the City of Los Angeles is a bizarre shape that includes a great deal of postwar suburbia and omits a great deal of older urban fabric closer in.
 I often want to talk about a “core” part of Los Angeles that is high-density and urban in character, but there is no word for this area, and thus no political concept, a real disadvantage for sustainability thinking in that city.

 If you want a real focus for sustainable transport improvements, however, look for chokepoints.

 A chokepoint is anywhere in the transport network where many different trip paths have to go through the same point to get past a geographic barrier.
 Bridges and tunnels are chokepoints, so are mountain passes.
 Wherever a steep hill is right next to a body of water, the little ledge in between them is a chokepoint, as it often only has room for one road, or a road plus a single track of rail.

 No North American city has more chokepoints than Seattle.
 The city itself consists of three peninsulas with narrow water barriers between them.
 Further barriers are created by steep hills in most parts of the city.
 Nowhere in Seattle can you travel in a straight line for more than a few miles without going into the water or over a cliff.

-Seattle's geographical isolation from its suburbs, of course, means it is also surrounded by chokepoints.
-There are only two bridges across Lake Washington to the east, and to take your car across Puget Sound on the west you have to use a car ferry, which means your trip will be no faster or more frequent than that of a transit passenger.
+Seattle’s geographical isolation from its suburbs, of course, means it is also surrounded by chokepoints.
+There are only two bridges across Lake Washington to the east.
+To take your car across Puget Sound on the west you have to use a car ferry, which means your trip will be no faster or more frequent than that of a transit passenger.

 Transit planning is frustrating in such a place, but road planning is even more so.
 Ultimately, Seattle’s chokepoints have the effect of reducing much of the complex problem of mode share to a critical decision about a strategic spot.
 If you give transit an advantage through a chokepoint, you’ve given it a big advantage over a large area.